dhis2/developer-portal/blog/2024-05-20-standing-up-a-fhir-gateway-for-dhis2-from-an-ig/index.md

 ### Testing

-The finishing touch is to rename the `HelloWorldRouteBuilderFunctionalTestCase` Java integration test to `FhirGatewayRouteBuilderFunctionalTestCase` and replace the endpoint under test such that the URL `http://localhost:%s/api/orgUnits` is substituted with `http://localhost:%s/api/QuestionnaireResponse/SBjuNw0Xtkn`.
+The finishing touch is to rename the `HelloWorldRouteFunctionalTestCase` Java integration test to `FhirGatewayRouteFunctionalTestCase` and replace the endpoint under test such that the URL `http://localhost:%s/api/orgUnits` is substituted with `http://localhost:%s/api/QuestionnaireResponse/SBjuNw0Xtkn`.
 The complete integration test case is shown underneath:

 ```java
 package org.hisp.dhis.integration.fhir.route;